Skip to content

 Setting the minimum number of replicas to 0 allows the service to scale down to zero when there are no requests.

-The scaling property currently requires creating a gateway.
-This requirement is expected to be removed soon.
+The scaling property requires creating a gateway.

 Model